asynx-dev/www/src/_posts/2021-10-30-sumatrapdf-texstudio-synctex-search-link.md

 published: true
 ---

-This post was originally publish on Alper Yazar's personal blog in 2014.
+This post was originally published on Alper Yazar's personal blog in 2014.
 {: .notice--info}

 I use [TeXstudio](https://www.texstudio.org/) for my LaTeX works.